kondo238/Capiscum_Genomic_Background_Analysis/README.md

 **3. Catalog existence-based stacks characterization (Analysis 1)** **:** In the test samples (Dalle Khursani and positive control accessions each from *C.annuum* complex species), species derivation of their stacks was characterized based on the 'reference array'.
 The output data was saved as (Output_of_catalog_derivation_for_unknown_samples_based_on_step1_analysis.csv).

-**4. Preparation of genotypic data for the sequence-based stacks characterization (Analysis 2)** **:** In the test samples (Dalle Khursani and positive control accessions in *C.annuum* complex), genotype data in catalogs shared with multiple species of *C.annuum* complex were prepared.
-These dataset was saved as the directory named 'Admixture_dataset', utilized as input directory for Admixture analysis at Step.3
+**4. Preparation of genotypic data for the sequence-based stacks characterization (Analysis 2)** **:** In the test samples (Dalle Khursani and positive control accessions in *C.annuum* complex), genotype data in catalogs shared with multiple species of *C.annuum* complex ((1) C.a & C.c-common, (2) C.a & C.f-common, (3) C.c & C.f-common, (4) three-species-common catalogs, respectively) were prepared.
+This dataset was saved as the directory named 'Admixture_dataset', utilized as the input directory for Admixture analysis at Step.3

 # Step.3 Sequence-based stack characterization (Analysis2)
 **!!!Attention!!!** **:** This repository contains all input data and scripts, so anyone can run this job.